 7 ways credit card debt can be hazardous to your health

-As a debt counselor, our expert's she's seen the physical toll of debt stress
+As a debt counselor, our expert has seen the physical toll of debt stress

 Dear Opening Credits,